ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ##     0.05450886            NaN
 ```

-The overall accuracy of the ArcSIE predictions is 0.5223881.
+The overall accuracy of the ArcSIE predictions is 0.52.
+The confusion matrix above shows that the ArcSIE model wasn't able to discriminate EroClassFD class 2 well.
+However since the initial sampling, Tonie Endres has reviewed some of the misclassifications and determined the ArcSIE classes to be correct, thus the overall accuracy is somewhat higher.

 ## Boxplots of the Erosion Classes